 The Apex is a coffee grinder designed to grind thick grinds.
 The manufacturer indicates that it is not a coffee grinder intended for espresso or Turkish coffees.
 Unlike other mills that I presented in my article, the Apex has flat grinding wheels (see image below).
 The burr is 75 mm in diameter, which makes it possible to grind coffee quickly.
 The crank is vertical with a force reducer (x4).

 The adjustment knob is located on the top (a slider that moves according to the thickness of the grinding that you want).
 With the purchase one can choose one mill for right-handed left-handed.
 Its selling price is 495 $, the glass is optional for 12 $.
 The manufacturer has available a very complete PDF, rich in images that show how this mill work.
 It’s really interesting if you like mechanics.

-The Lido 2 is a mill that has a 48mm conical burr.
-It is made of BPA free plastic of a bronze color.
-It is sold with accessories to clean and disassemble.
-The adjustment of the burr (48mm) is at the level of the body (these are outer rings).
+The Lido 2 is a grinder that has a 48mm conical burr.
+The grinder is made of BPA free plastic.
+It is sold with accessories to clean and disassemble it.
+The adjusting wheel is located at the level of the grinding wheel (these are outer rings).
 The container is screwed.
-It does not have a lid, the crank is a kind of funnel to help slide the coffee.
-It is sold at a price of 195 $.
+It does not have a lid, the crank is a kind of funnel to help the coffee slide.
+It is priced at $195.

 Lido 3 is the 3rd generation of the Orphane Espresso mills.
 Sold for 195 $, the innovation compared to the Lido 2 is that it has a retractable crank (for easier storage).
 On sale, a storage bag is provided.
 The rest of the features are identical to Lido 2